HumanCellAtlas/dcp-community/rfcs/text/0000-roadmaps+planning.md

 The Roadmap Shepherd MUST collate all themes into the draft which is an Informational RFC.

 Project Leads MUST review the Themes as a collective and distill the revised list to a lesser number of themes.
-This is achieved through a consensus building process, which will be implemented by the Roadmap Shepherd and occur during specifically noted Project Lead meetings, outlined below:
+This is achieved through a consensus building process, which is implemented by the Roadmap Shepherd and occurs during specifically noted Project Lead meetings, outlined below:

 * Explore the Themes, search for commonalities, and document concerns and issues
 * Identify potential consolidated or alternative Themes, resolution for concerns and issues, and action items required for further understanding